You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Combining Vascepa and Blood Thinners: Are There Any Risks?

 As a patient, it's essential to be aware of the potential risks associated with combining medications, especially when it comes to blood thinners.
-Vascepa, a prescription medication used to treat high triglycerides, is often prescribed alongside blood thinners to reduce the risk of cardiovascular events.
-However, combining these medications can pose some risks, which we'll explore in this article.
+Vascepa, a prescription medication used to treat high triglycerides, is often prescribed alongside blood thinners to manage cardiovascular risk.
+But are there any risks involved in combining these medications?
+In this article, we'll delve into the potential risks and benefits of combining Vascepa and blood thinners.

 What are Blood Thinners?